simplex-chat/simplex-chat/README.md

   - the server doesn't have information about your contacts and groups.
 - Media server to optimize sending large files to groups.
 - Channels server for large groups and broadcast channels.

+## Help us pay for 3rd party security audit

+I will get straight to the point: I ask you to support SimpleX Chat with donations.

+We are prioritizing users privacy and security - it would be impossible without your support we were lucky to have so far.

+We are planning a 3rd party security audit for the app, and it would hugely help us if some part of this $20,000+ expense could be covered with donations.

+Our pledge to our users is that SimpleX protocols are and will remain open, and in public domain, - so anybody can build the future implementations of the clients and the servers.
+We are building SimpleX platform based on the same principles as email and web, but much more private and secure.

+If you are already using SimpleX Chat, or plan to use it in the future when it has more features, please consider making a donation - it will help us to raise more funds.
+Donating any amount, even the price of the cup of coffee, would make a huge difference for us.

+It is possible to [donate via GitHub](https://github.com/sponsors/simplex-chat), which is commission-free for us, or [via OpenCollective](https://opencollective.com/simplex-chat), that also accepts donations in crypto-currencies, but charges a commission.

+Thank you,

+Evgeny

+SimpleX Chat founder

 ## Disclaimer